-- How do parents influence our adult relationships? - Why do people obey authority, even if that order is to kill another human being?
+- How do early attachments influence later relationships? - Why do people obey authority, even if that order is to kill another human being?

 Psychology in context: approaches in psychology, biopsychology and research methods.

 - Can we explain human behaviour through our biology or is it a result of the environment that we are exposed to? - What happens when we go to sleep? - What happens if we sever the link between the two hemispheres of the brain?